juanburgos/100-days-of-code/log.md

 ### R1D8

-**Today's Progress**: Learned the basics of Bootstrap, Font Awesome, and Responsive Design.
+**Today's Progress**: learnt the basics of Bootstrap, Font Awesome, and Responsive Design.

 **Thoughts**: Thought that it was going to be something that I would struggle with.
 Turned out to be understandable.